wenjie1991/CellBarcode/README.md

 TBD (I hope the package can be accepted in Bioconductor).

 ## Contributing

-**Bc** Package has similarities to life.

-- It has a birthday, which is when it was first released.

-- It grows, as the version number increases, and more functions are added.

-- It will die 💀, and one day it will be unusable (or/and useless).

 If you think it's useful to you now, then please make the most of it.
 "Useful" is the value of its existence.